iris0329/DownloadPaper/README.md

 # DownloadPaper

-download a list of pdf files
+download a list of pdf files (arxiv pdf link)

+and rename with paper's title